vincebel7/ltdnet/README.md

 3. Make the run script executable, and execute it (./run.sh)

 ## ltdnet Tutorial
-First, create a network and pick a network size (/24 is recommended to start) Currently, each network can only have one router.
+First, create a network and pick a network size (/24 is recommended to start).

+Currently, each network can only have one router.
 It is best to start off by creating the router:
 `add router router1`